 J.R.R.
 Tolkien, author of The Lord of the Rings

-Here at A Writer’s Tale, I examine movies, books, TV, and music from a Christian worldview–but I also review them from a Christ-saturated imagination.
+On my blog, I examine movies, books, TV, and music from a Christian worldview–but I also review them from a Christ-saturated imagination.
 I want to help YOU find the Good, the True, and the Beautiful in great tales and songs–but I also want to help you recognize their true Source, even in the most unlikely of stories.

 A FEW THINGS YOU SHOULD KNOW BEFORE YOU GO…